enze-chen/enze-chen.github.io/index.markdown

 In Winter 2024, I taught [MATSCI 143](https://explorecourses.stanford.edu/search?q=matsci143){:target="_blank"}, an undergraduate core course on materials structure and characterization.
 All of the course information is located on [Canvas](https://canvas.stanford.edu/courses/183661){:target="_blank"} for enrolled students.

-In Spring 2024, I am teaching [MATSCI 156](https://explorecourses.stanford.edu/search?q=matsci156){:target="_blank"}, an undergraduate elective course on energy materials.
+In Spring 2024, I taught [MATSCI 156](https://explorecourses.stanford.edu/search?q=matsci156){:target="_blank"}, an undergraduate elective course on energy materials.
-This course is being redesigned with the help of [Sahil Dagli](https://www.linkedin.com/in/sahil-dagli/){:target="_blank"} to build on [Prof. Bruce Clemens](https://mse.stanford.edu/professor-bruce-m-clemens){:target="_blank"}' legacy and to equip our students with modern tools to create sustainable materials solutions.
+I redesigned the course with the help of [Sahil Dagli](https://www.linkedin.com/in/sahil-dagli/){:target="_blank"}, building on [Prof. Bruce Clemens](https://mse.stanford.edu/professor-bruce-m-clemens){:target="_blank"}' excellent foundation.
 All of the course information is located on [Canvas](https://canvas.stanford.edu/courses/190305){:target="_blank"} for enrolled students.

-In AY 24–25, I will be teaching MATSCI 143, _a new course_, and MATSCI 156 in Autumn, Winter, and Spring, respectively.
+In AY 24–25, I will be teaching MATSCI 143, [_a new course_], and MATSCI 156 in Autumn, Winter, and Spring, respectively.
 Stay tuned for more information!